Mini-Lathe Beginners

 Things to buy

 There is a list of things you have to have for this hobby.
 Let me qualify that a bit.
 Part of the fun of this hobby stems from not having an unlimited budget, and one of everything in the tooling catalogue.
-You get to think about jobs and devise ways around the shortcomings of your workshop.
+You get to think about jobs and devise ways around the shortcomings of your metalworking workshop.

 More about that elsewhere, but, I think there is a list of things that it is madness to try and do without.
 Often, something is so cheap, like 40p for a centre drill, that it is stupid to NOT go and buy them, unless you are on an extremely tight budget.